 The thing I love about marketing is that it is always different.
 Sure, we’re always thinking about conversion ratios, our sales funnel, cost per lead, and other common metrics, but each industry and company will present unique challenges and opportunities that you will continue to test you as a marketer and entrepreneur.
 That’s why I was particularly excited to talk to Andrew Havens of Nganic this week.
 Nganic is an organic CBD oil manufacturer based in Reno, Nevada.

 The hemp industry is uniquely challenging for marketers because of the peculiar restrictions and cultural issues associated with it.
 Those selling CBD oil know that, despite changing cultural norms, there is still quite a bit of resistance to anything that has any association at all with THC in America.
+After all, parental drug abuse played a role in nearly one-quarter of all child removals in Kansas between 2010 and 2015.
 For this reason, ads for hemp products will sometimes be turned down where other, unrelated products would be accepted without a second thought.
 Not only this, but the FDA strictly monitors and regulates the advertising of products derived from hemp.
 Any company that makes medical claims is held to a much higher degree of scrutiny and often faces consequences.

 “You can’t say ‘buy CBD Oil’ on the Radio”

 Andrew and I first discussed the media issues around advertising hemp.
 Many avenues are closed off to you that would otherwise be open.
 For instance, ads cannot be placed for hemp products on Google Adwords, Bing, Facebook, Instagram, and most other major platforms that advertisers take for granted.
 These companies refuse to carry ads for hemp for one reason or another, most often because they do not want to create any kind of tenuous association between THC and their brand.